 Nourish your body with smart food choices.

-While sugar creates a spike in energy, it’s best to reduce its consumption when exercising to maintain a consistent performance, as it usually is followed by a signifcant crash or drop in energy.
+While sugar creates a spike in energy, it’s best to reduce its consumption when exercising to maintain a consistent performance.

 It’s best to eat a light, nourishing snack about 30-90 minutes before you exercise.
 Healthy eating focuses on fruits, vegetables, whole grains, and nuts.

-Fruits and vegetables are simple carbohydrates that provide immediate energy that doesn’t spike your blood sugar levels like processed sugar does.
+Fruits and vegetables are simple carbohydrates that provide immediate energy that doesn’t spike your blood sugar levels as processed sugar does.

-Whole grains, such as pasta, bread, or oats, are complex carbohydrates which maintain a longer, more controlled release of energy.
+Whole grains, such as pasta, bread, or oats, are complex carbohydrates that maintain a longer, more controlled release of energy.

 Nuts and peanut butter provide a good source of protein which helps those who are trying to build muscle mass.